NephilimTelos/nephilimtelos/README.md

 -  🚀 Undergoing a graduation of Systems Development and Analysis at Universidade Cruzeiro do Sul

--  💻 Currently working as an IT Intern at Gafisa
+-  💻 Currently working as Business Intelligence Assistant at Johnson & Johnson